Semolina Bread

 FAQ

-This semolina bread recipe used olive oil and not butter so it’s definitely vegan.
+This semolina bread recipe uses olive oil and not butter, so it’s definitely vegan.

-Yes, in many ways semolina bread is better that white bread.
+Yes, in many ways, semolina bread is better than white bread.
 It tastes delicious and has more fibre and protein than white bread.
-The health benefits of semolina flour include being high in minerals and B vitamins plus it’s known for being good for your digestive system.
-Semolina flour used in semolina bread is less refined than white flour however it is high in gluten which may not be tolerated by some people.
+The health benefits of semolina flour include being high in minerals and B vitamins, plus it’s known for being good for your digestive system.
+Semolina flour used in semolina bread is less refined than white flour.
+However, it is high in gluten, which may not be tolerated by some people.

-Semolina flour has a long expiry date if it’s stored in a cool dry place.
-So the answer to this question is it depends.
-It depends on if your pantry is always cool and dry then it’ll be fine in at room temperature until the expiry date on the package.
+Semolina flour has a long expiry date if it’s stored in a cool, dry place.
+So the answer to this question is that it depends.
+It depends on whether your pantry is always cool and dry; then it’ll be fine at room temperature until the expiry date on the package.

-If instead you’re like me live in a hot, humid climate then the refrigerator or the freezer is the best place for semolina flour.
-I like to transfer semolina flour into an airtight container before storing in the fridge or freezer.
+If instead you’re like me, live in a hot, humid climate, then the refrigerator or the freezer is the best place for semolina flour.
+I like to transfer semolina flour into an airtight container before storing it in the fridge or freezer.

 Serving Suggestions